ZazDevCode/ZazDevCode/README.md

 🌱 I’m currently learning the PHP framework Laravel
 📫 Contact met at s@scha.nl

-I am a hobby software developer and I am currently immersing myself in the PHP Laravel framework.
+I am a hobby software developer and I am currently immersing myself in Laravel 9, Vue 3 en Inertia js.

 In my younger years I started coding in basic and ASP.
 From 2000 to 2004 I worked at an advertising agency, where I created websites.